GoogleCloudPlatform/community/tutorials/cicd-datalake-part-1/index.md

 By now, you have most of your environment configured.
 So it's time to make some code changes in your development environment and test the Build trigger.

-1. On GitHub, navigate to the main page of your forked repository.
+1. On GitHub, navigate to the main page of your repository (cicd-datalake-part-1).

 1. Make sure you are in the *dev* branch.